 Soy Nut Butter

-Soy nut butter can be stored in the refrigerator or cabinet in an airtight container.
+Soy nut butter is a direct substitute for peanut and other nut butters, and it can be stored in the refrigerator or cabinet in an airtight container.
 Follow the product ‘Use By’ date to ensure freshness.

 Soy Protein Isolate